hustvl/YOLOS/README.md

 **TL;DR:**  We study the transferability of the vanilla ViT pre-trained on mid-sized ImageNet-1k to the more challenging COCO object detection benchmark.

-:man_technologist: This project is under active development :woman_technologist: :
+:man_technologist: This project is under active development :woman_technologist:

-* Jun 8, 2021: We add a [notebook](./VisualizeAttention.ipynb) for self-attention visualization of `[Det]` tokens, check it out!

 #